incubrain/incubrain/README.md

 - [x] Tailwind 3
 - [x] [Tailwind UI Kit](https://app.tailwinduikit.com/listing/webapp/master_layout/boxed_layout) - I have a pro license, this is my first time using and it greatly sped up my UI work

-### The to-do list!!

-Below is a list of what I think I should be able to complete.
-Development can be extremely difficult to predict...
-I will do my best.

 &nbsp;
 &nbsp;